thescribe11/Super-Star-Trek/README.md

 ## This version

 The version in this repository is based upon the Tom Almy version of the game.

-Besides being a Python 3.7 port (the Almy version is written in C), I have also made some changes of my own, such as changing the torpedoes so that they are targeted via user-inputted linear functions, as opposed to the oversimplified total X and Y displacements that the Almy version uses.
+Besides being a Python 3.8 port (the Almy version is written in C), I have also made some changes of my own, such as changing the torpedoes so that they are targeted via user-inputted linear functions, as opposed to the oversimplified total X and Y displacements that the Almy version uses.

 ## Running

 Executable: Double-click on "SuperStarTrek.exe".

-Python code: In your command line navigate to the source directory, and then enter ```python main.py```
+Source code: In your command line navigate to the source directory, and then enter ```python main.py```